Pranav-C-Kulkarni/my-app/README.md

 2) Do npm install.
 3) Run the app : npm run start.

-Please let me know if you need any issues while setup.
+Please let me know if you have any issues while setup.
 Thank you!